-- Any License purchased on or after June 1, 2022 will be valid for one year from the day of purchase. - To obtain licenses at resident rates, proof of residency is required.
+- Some licenses are valid for one year from the day of purchase. - To obtain licenses at resident rates, proof of residency is required.
 Valid forms of I.D. include (\NOTE: valid ID must be held for 6 months before buying license): - Louisiana driver's license - Louisiana ID card (issued by the Department of Public Safety) - Recreational Licenses that are purchased at www.wlf.la.gov/ page/recreational-fishing-licenses-and-permits via mobile device (smart phone, laptop, tablet, etc.) will not receive a license in the mail.
 You can choose to receive an email with the license attached that can be saved and/or printed. - Effective Aug.
 1, 2019, a Louisiana Resident who was honorably discharged from the armed forces of the United States or a reserve component of the armed forces of the United States, including the National Guard, for the purposes of purchasing a fishing/hunting license will be considered a bona fide resident of Louisiana once he/she possess a Louisiana driver's license, or, if not licensed to drive, is in possession of a special identification card issued by the Department of Public Safety and Corrections under the provisions of R.S.
 40:1321